-2. The Rationale for Promoting Innovation through R&D Subsidies

-The prime justification for promoting firm investments in R&D through public financing is related to the need to correct market failures in innovative effort arising from financial constraints and the lack of appropriability.3 In addition, evolutionary scholars argue that public intervention is also justified by the need to address issues related to the dynamic, collective and uncertain nature of the innovation process, such as the linkages among and absorptive capacity of the agents of the National Innovation System (NIS).
+2. The Rationale for Promoting Innovation through R&D Subsidies constraints and the lack of appropriability.3 In addition, evolutionary scholars argue that public intervention is also justified by the need to address issues related to the dynamic, collective and uncertain nature of the innovation process, such as the linkages among and absorptive capacity of the agents of the National Innovation System (NIS).